Ogglord/openwrt-autobackup/README.md

 curl -sSL https://raw.githubusercontent.com/Ogglord/openwrt-git-backup/main/setup-git-backup.sh | sh
 ```

-This will:
+The install script will:
 - Install git, openssh-client, and tree (if missing)
 - Create `/root/openwrt-backup/` git repository
 - Set up automated backups every 6 hours via cron
-- Backup all files from `sysupgrade -l` + installed packages
+- Backup all files from `sysupgrade -l` and list the installed packages
-- The script does nothing if there are no config changes
+- **Note!** The backup cron job does nothing if there are no config changes

 ## Manual Install